The 10 Most Affordable Places to Live on the West Coast

 Show more

-The 1st-most affordable housing market on the West Coast is Hoquiam's 98550 zip code.
+Rounding out our top 10 is Hoquiam's 98550 zip code, with the 1st-cheapest home values in the region.
 The median home value is $241,808.
 Rent in the market costs $2,063 per month on average, making it the 112th-most affordable rental market on the West Coast.

 The median property tax for households in Hoquiam is $1,997, which is the 5th-cheapest property tax rate in the region.